Our philosophy is simple - to assure client satisfaction by providing the highest level of legal representation and

 Doug is actively involved in the community He currently serves on the Board of Visitors for the University of Montana School of Law, the Board of Directors for the Billings Public Library Foundation, and is the past President of the Board of Directors of the Alberta Bair Theater.
 He served as Chairman of the City of Billings Zoning Commission for many years and also served on the City Board of Adjustment.
 He was an Adjunct Instructor at Rocky Mountain College, Billings, teaching Business Law, and was recognized as an Outstanding Instructor.
 He has been a frequent speaker at numerous seminars including the Annual Montana Bankruptcy Seminar, the Northwest Bankruptcy Conference in Coeur d'Alene, Idaho, and the Montana Bankers Association.
 Doug is an advocate for adoption.
 For more than 20 years, he has volunteered his time to assist parents in finalizing or re-finalizing the adoptions of their children.

-Doug was born in Great Falls, Montana on 1957.
+Doug was born in Great Falls, Montana in 1957.
 He graduated from Charles M. Russell High School in Great Falls and then earned a Bachelor of Arts degree in History, with high honors, from Southern Methodist University in 1979.
 Doug earned his Juris Doctorate degree from the University of Montana in 1982.
 After graduating from law school, he worked for the Montana Securities Department in the State Auditor's Office from 1982-1984.
 He joined Moulton Bellingham PC in 1984.

 Doug is married to Kathy Webster James.
-Doug and Kathy are planning a trip to China in 2013.
+Doug and Kathy are planning a trip to Ireland in 2014.